 You have to consider about light clothing and proper footwear if you travel when SHTF.
 In the city, you need to move quickly and you have to be as quiet as possible.
 Clothing that prevents movement or shoes that make noise should be avoided.

 Noise, shadowing and silhouetting are your most common enemies in the city.
 If you travel when SHTF, you must pay attention to these three factors as they will give away your position in no time.
 In the city, there are a lot of corners.
 Your shadow may extend around the corner of a building and draw attention.
 There can be a lot of light sources from fires and this means that others will be able to see your silhouette against the light if you don’t pay attention to your surroundings.
 Not to mention that there will be a lot of trash and you have to watch your step if you travel when SHTF.
 You can injure yourself or you can make noise that will alert others.

 Travel when SHTF – Reminder List:

-- You should always know your route, regardless if it’s an in or out route, and you should have alternative routes if you travel when SHTF.
+- You should always know your route, regardless if it’s an in or out route.
+Even more, you should have alternative routes if you travel when SHTF.

 - Nighttime is more indicated if you have to travel when SHTF.

-- If you travel when SHTF you should avoid as much population as possible and you should stay away from highways and exits.
+- If you travel when SHTF you should avoid as much population as possible.
+You should stay away from highways and exits.

 - You need to have different means of travel when SHTF.